 Preparing for touring : Gear, farkles, trinkets, oh my!

 Quite a few “ease of life” mods were added however, most rather cheaply.
 These included a inflatable cushion, puncture repair kit, clip on auxiliary windscreen, and an automatic chain oiler.
-A dedicated blog post that goes into more detail on the gear and touring modifications will be up next!

 The South Australian coastline is gorgeous, but having been an Adelaide resident for a long time previously, I’d explored quite a bit of it already.
 With limited time the decision was made to bomb down the main freeway all the way to Horsham, a popular mid-way stopover for the ADl<MELB run.
 Airbnb saw me settled overnight in a lovely semi-retired mum-of-6’s place for the night, before an early start.